 This Schedule defines the heliport business operations conducted by the Tenant (the “Heliport”) at the Canmore Municipal Heliport.
 Business operations shall be monitored and reviewed annually by the Canmore Heliport Monitoring Committee.

-The heliport shall be operated in accordance with the following regulations and operating protocols:
+The Heliport shall be operated in accordance with the following regulations:

-- The Canadian Air Regulation (CARS) as administered by Transport Canada
+b.
+The Canadian Aviation Regulation (CARS) as administered by Transport Canada

-- Visual Flight Rules (VFR) utilizing Civil Aviation Airport Certificate 5151-545 as issued by the Minister of Transport.
-VFR means that aircraft can depart or land one half hour before legal sunrise and one half hour after legal sunset.
+i.
+Visual Flight Rules (VFR) utilizing Civil Aviation Airport Certificate 5151-545 as issued by the Minister of Transport.
+VFR means that aircraft can depart at the beginning of civil twilight or land at the end of civil twilight.

 2. Itinerant Helicopter Operations

 The Tenant shall permit private helicopters to land at the heliport on a "Prior Permission Required" (PPR) basis.
 This requirement will be published in the Canadian Flight Supplement which must be carried in all aircraft when they are flying.

 3. Alpine Helicopter Operations

 The primary helicopter activities to be conducted at the Heliport include sightseeing, commercial operations and emergency services.
 Details of each business area and operating parameters are provided below.

 i.
 Operate such flights between the hours of 8:30 am and 5:00 pm seven days a week

 ii.
 Provide flights that are twenty (20) minutes or longer